-Tuition & Fees In-Person: \$800 Online: \$600

-А Tuesday 9:30 a.m12:30 p.m.
-Ponder

 Online Tuesday 9:30 a.m12:30 p.m.
 Ponder

+A Tuesday 9:30 a.m12:30 p.m.
+Ponder

+Tuition In-Person: \$8 00 Online: \$600

+Prerequisite: C OM 2317 or pe rmission of the instructor

+COM 3316, C OM 3317, COM 4316, COM 4317

 At the intermediate levels of digital photography, students manipulate digital photos and found images while exploring the range of ideas Adobe Photoshop makes possible.
+Students refine their development while learning advanced software techniques and large-scale printing and exploring hard and soft materials for output.
 Emphasis is placed on personal development by exploring contemporary styles, personally expressive projects, and ongoing references to contemporary photographers and artists.
-Advanced-level students are encouraged to develop their own projects and personal directions with a combination of intensive, independent studio work and ongoing guidance and critique from the instructor.
+Advancedlevel Digital Photography students are encouraged to develop their own projects and personal directions with a combination of intensive, independent studio work and ongoing guidance and critique from the instructor.
 Technical digital darkroom skills will be discussed on an individual basis, but ultimately the students are encouraged to develop a cohesive and conceptually strong body of work.
 Online courses will be taught via the Zoom video conferencing app on the given date and time.
 Instructions on how to access this platform as well as the handouts and other class information will be distributed to students prior to the first class meeting.